CondensedMilk7/countryfetch-deno/README.md

 ```

+## What's to come

+I'm thinking about adding a capital guessing game.

 ## Contribution

 I will add new features when I have time, but you don't have to wait - add them yourself!
 Submit pull requests, or fork it and make it your own alltogether.